Fastjet seeks legal advice on letter made public by shareholder

-African budget airline Fastjet Plc (FJET.L) said on Friday it was taking legal advice after shareholder easyGroup Holdings Ltd made public a letter it sent Fastjet regarding their contractual relationship.
+March 18 African budget airline Fastjet Plc said on Friday it was taking legal advice after shareholder easyGroup Holdings Ltd made public a letter it sent Fastjet regarding their contractual relationship.

 EasyGroup on Thursday sent a letter to Fastjet's board demanding that the carrier resume reporting monthly passenger statistics and updated cash flow forecasts for the current financial year.